blackferncreations/germankeycut/boundaries.md

 ---

-## GermanKeyCut
+## Application and Delivery

-GermanKeyCut applies structural positioning to international offers entering or operating within the German market.
+Structural positioning is applied to international offers entering or operating within the German market.

 Depending on the structural diagnosis, work may involve: